kraemer-lab/GRAPEVNE/docs/index.md

 # GRAPEVNE

-**GRAPEVNE is currently in a prototyping stage and is subject to major revisions**
+*Gr*aphical *A*nalytical *P*ipelin*e* De*v*elopme*n*t *E*nvironment

 GRAPEVNE is an interactive environment for building and validating data processing workflows built around [Snakemake](https://snakemake.github.io/).
+The grapevine is a symbol of growth, development, and productivity, highlighting the software's ability to help users grow and develop their analytical pipelines.
-It is focussed on solving phylogenetic problems, but supports a broad range of use-cases.
+It was originally focussed on solving phylogenetic problems, but has developed to support broad range of use-cases.

+**GRAPEVNE is currently a prototype and is subject to major revisions**

 ```{toctree}
 ---